sajjaphani/learn-java/README.md

 Supporse you have situation where the class has three methods and each needs to be executed in a separate thread.
 The methods must fe executed in the given order.
 Thread A should call first thread B should call second, and thread C should call third.

 This [example](/src/org/learnjava/concurrent/OrderedExecutionExample.java) shows how to achieve the above using Semaphores.

+### Producer Consumer Problem

+The [producer–consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
+The problem describes two processes, the producer and the consumer, who share a common, fixed-size buffer used as a queue.

+This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerSynchronizedExample.java) demonstrates the use of synchornization(wait, notify/notifyall) to solve the problem.

+This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerBlockingQueueExample.java) solves the problem using [BlockingQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingQueue.html).

+This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerSemaphoreExample.java) solves the problem using [Semaphores](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Semaphore.html), where a single element custom Queue is implemented.

+This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerSemaphoreExample2.java) solves the problem using [Semaphores](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Semaphore.html), where a custom bounded Queue is implemented.

 ### Fork/Join